Do you have a place available for my child?

 How is the children’s behaviour managed?

 All Steiner schools have Behaviour Management Policies which state clearly their approach to discipline which is neither rigid in the traditional sense nor free in the progressive sense.
 You can see ours here.
-We also have robust anti-bullying policies in place and take bullying very seriously.
+We also have robust anti-bullying policies in place and take any bullying very seriously.

 What provision is made for pupils with different or additional learning needs?